 The next morning I couldn’t resist swinging by the Biltmore Hotel in the Caddy:

-Then it was on to our last stops in our East Coast extravaganza, namely West Palm Beach and Palm Beach.
+We continued on our Miami and Palm Beach, Florida trip.
+The last stops in our East Coast extravaganza, namely West Palm Beach and Palm Beach.

 For lunch we chose Rocco’s Tacos and Tequila Bar on 224 Clematis Street in West Palm.
 The ceiling is not as riotous as the one at Pueblito Viejo but at least it has some spangle-y stars and a hanging bicycle: